-expenditure exceeds revenue the budget is in deficit, vice versa.
-Capital asset Property of any kind, including assets that are movable or immovable, tangible or intangible, fixed or circulating, but excluding trading stock held for the purpose of business activities.

-Capital expenditure Government expenditure on assets that last for a year or more, such as buildings, land, infrastructure and equipment.
+Property of any kind, including assets that are movable or immovable, Capital asset tangible or intangible, fixed or circulating, but excluding trading stock held for the purpose of realising a financial or economic return.
+Capital expenditure Expenditure on assets that last for a year or more, such as buildings, land, infrastructure and equipment.